Seah Eu Chin’s Final Resting Place

 A light drizzle began as we headed home after visiting Seah Eu Chin’s tomb.
 A personal reflection came to my mind: we do not need to wait for Qingming to honour and venerate our ancestors.

-This was the photo-journal of Shawn’s journey to visit Seah Eu Chin’s tomb at Grave Hill.
-Thank you for reading.
+Thank you for reading the photo-journal of Shawn’s journey to visit Seah Eu Chin’s tomb at Grave Hill.

-To visit the tomb, you could retrace the steps taken in the images above.*
+To visit the tomb and view it in person, you could retrace the steps taken in the images detailed above.*

 Copyright © 2017 by Shawn Seah